mattermost/docs/source/deployment/mobile-app-deployment.rst

 Mobile VPN options
 ******************

 A Virtual Private Network (VPN) allows a device outside a firewall to access content inside the firewall as if it were on the same network.
 Most enterprise teams are familiar with VPNs.
-We won't go into detail here.
+We will not go into detail here.

 There are VPN options which depend on the requirements of your organization.
 You should also consider the demands/needs of your users.
 Regardless, this can impact your approach to mobile deployment.